Mackay Insurance Blog

 1. Get your event details down on paper.

-The first step is definitely to write down all the details of your special event.
+The first step is to sort out all your event details.

-- Will you rent a space for your event or host at your own space?
+• Will you rent a space for your event or host yourself?

 2. Schedule a call with your Mackay Insurance broker.